Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 • checking the general condition of the injured person – after a fracture, shock may develop.
 [24]

 If a fractured vertebra is suspected, do not move the injured person.
-Irreversible changes to the spine and permanent damage to health could occur.
+It could cause irreversible changes to the spine and permanent damage to health.
 [25]

-Treatment is usually followed by physiotherapy.
-Properly chosen exercises will ensure that the weakened muscles in the affected area will become strong again.
+Treatment of the fracture is usually followed by physiotherapy.
+Properly selected exercises will ensure that the weakened muscles in the affected area become strong again.

 Treatment of fractures can be supported by a balanced diet rich in calcium, protein and vitamin D.